 - 3.1: What support is available to promote the emotional, behavioural and social development of children?

-TAs are always with learners during the day, both social and learning.
+TAs are always with learners during social and learning times.
 We encourage learners to work together and get to know each other but also offer opportunities for quiet space if this is needed.
 Learners are encouraged to attend days out that are awarded for successful outcomes or as part of enrichment.

-SEMH (Social Emotional and Mental Health) needs are incorporated in the planning of lessons but if a learner needs additional support to be provided, we have trained and qualified ELSAs (Emotional Literacy Support Assistants), a counsellor and access to EHA (Emotional Health Acadamy) and an internal mentoring system.
+SEMH (Social Emotional and Mental Health) needs are incorporated in the planning of lessons but if a learner needs additional support to be provided, we have trained and qualified ELSAs (Emotional Literacy Support Assistants), a Counsellor, FSW (Family Support Worker) and access to EHA (Emotional Health Academy) plus an internal mentoring system.
 A referral can also be made to an Educational Psychologist for further support and advice.

 - 3.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?

 Our Behaviour Policy identifies many strategies which are adopted by teachers and TAs.
 They are very experienced at dealing with learners who have SEMH difficulties.
 The aim is always to minimise any disruption to a learner’s learning.
 We have TAs in lessons who can assist with over-learning or provide opportunities for catch up as required, occasionally 1:1 timetables are needed if learners are finding working in groups a challenge.
 There is always someone for your child to talk to in school time.